jlparreno/JalapenoVK/README.md

 A personal Vulkan rendering engine written in C++20.
 Built as a learning project to explore modern Vulkan 1.4.

-> **Status: work in progress.** Currently renders a single textured glTF model (viking_room) with MSAA.
+> **Status: work in progress.** Renders a glTF model (viking_room) with MSAA and a free-fly camera.
+The Scene supports composing multiple entities via components (transform, mesh, camera, light); a Material/PBR system is under active development — base classes have landed but aren't wired into rendering yet.
 Internals are being iterated on, expect the architecture to keep evolving.

 ## Tech Stack